boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-core.md

       ```

-16. Open the `App.js` folder, replace the below code.
-The below code imports the necessary modules, defines the `App` component, renders the `DashboardListing` component, and exports it for use in other files.
+16. Open the `App.js`, replace the code below.
+This code imports the necessary modules, defines the `App` component, renders the `DashboardListing` component, and exports it for use in other files.

       ```js
             import React from 'react';